Edinburgh of the Seven Seas: Art

 Graphic artist Rolf Weijburg produced an etch of Edinburgh of the Seven Seas and other places on the island of Tristan da Cunha.

 Local government

-The island's local affairs are managed by the Island Council, a 14-member administration that meets six times a year and is elected every three years.
+The island's local affairs are managed by the Tristan da Cunha Island Council, an 11-member administration that meets six times a year and is elected every three years.

 Government services

 The town is home to the island's emergency services, which comprise one ambulance (a Toyota Hilux operated by Camogli Hospital), one fire engine (a Land Rover Defender with a small ladder) and one police car (Land Rover Series).

-The town administration also has a vehicle for official use.
+The town administration also has a personal vehicle for official use.

 Places of interest and attractions

-Most buildings in town are single-story, with the largest being the factory and the tallest being St Joseph's Church.
+Most buildings in town are small, single-story structures, with the Crayfish Canning Factory as the largest by floor area and St. Joseph Catholic Church as the tallest.